Incoming Pa. governor taps GOP ex-official for election post | Times Leader

 Click here to subscribe today or Login.

-HARRISBURG, Pa.
-(AP) — A former Philadelphia election official who has told of enduring death threats for defending the city’s 2020 vote-counting against will be nominated for the top election administration post in Pennsylvania by the incoming Democratic governor, Josh Shapiro.
+HARRISBURG — A former Philadelphia election official who has told of enduring death threats for defending the city’s 2020 vote-counting against former President Donald Trump’s lies will be nominated for the top election administration post in Pennsylvania by the incoming Democratic governor, Josh Shapiro.

 Protecting elections and voting rights was central to Shapiro’s campaign, as he emphasized his intention to nominate a “pro-Democracy” secretary of state and his role, as attorney general, in fighting efforts in court by Trump and his allies to overturn the 2020 presidential election.